Kirity12/CLI-API-to-Atlassian/README.md

 ## Configuration

 Obtain your Trello API key by visiting Trello Developer API Keys and following the instructions.
-TO create a new API key, first create an account at Trello and the create a new API key at: https://trello.com/power-ups/admin
+To create a new API key, first create an account at Trello and the create a new API key at: https://trello.com/power-ups/admin

 You'll also need a token for read and write access to your Trello account.
 The CLI tool will guide you on how to generate this token.